DataKind-DC/capital-nature-ingest/README.md

 1. [Locally](#Local-Setup)
     - csv reports are written to `./data`, `./logs` and `./reports`
 2. [Locally, with Docker](#Local-Setup-(Docker))
-    - no output, but good for local testing using an environment that mimics AWS Lambda
+    - good for local testing using an environment that mimics AWS Lambda with option to write results locally
 3. [In AWS](#AWS-Setup)
     - csv reports are written to S3